 Because sexual assault often resurfaces in someone's life, counselors are trained to work with victims who were assaulted recently or in the past.

 Sexual assault affects everyone; parents, partners, spouses, relatives and friends frequently need someone to talk to, as well as get information and support for themselves.
 Appointments are also available for a survivor's significant others and family members.

-Call or email a Rape Crisis Service counselor to discuss if counseling is right for you.
+Call a RESTORE counselor to discuss if counseling is right for you.

 Monroe County (585) 546-2777